 Finally, The Logo Game, another classic.
-The basis is players identifying different logos and answering questions associated to the logos or in correlation to the theme on the question card.
-This game takes a little while to get used to and fully understand, it’s also definitely for a mixed age group as there’s some logos I’ve never seen before.
+The basis is players identifying different logos and answering questions associated with the logos or in correlation to the theme on the question card.
+This game takes a little while to get used to and fully understand, it’s also definitely for a mixed age group as there are some logos I’ve never seen before.
 BUT it’s a good all-rounder.

 If you have any board game suggestions do let me know as I’d love to have some new suggestions to play with the family.